Mishalzeera/the-money-manager/README.md

 showing login/register vs logout options depending on the state.
 The condition of "user" being in session cookies was used as the deciding factor.
-Also it is worth noting that around here the CI walkthrough project was no longer of much help and the author stopped using it as a reference.
+Also it is worth noting that around here the CI walkthrough project was no longer of much help and I stopped using it as a reference.

 ### Create Settings Page That Allows User To Delete Account